 Subject to any agreement between the partners, the amount due from surviving or continuing partners to an outgoing partner, or the representatives of a deceased partner, in respect of the outgoing or deceased partner’s share, is a debt accruing at the date of the dissolution or death.

-57. Rule for distribution of assets on final settlement of accounts
+57. Rules for distribution of assets on final settlement of accounts

 In settling accounts between the partners after a dissolution of partnership, the following rules shall, subject to any agreement, be observed: